When aquarists get serious about growing plants, I mean really serious, like reefer serious, they will inevitably get into discussions about PAR.

 3) Don’t be fooled by “special” grow lights

-Figuring out if a light promotes healthy plant growth is both complex and confusing.
+Determining whether a light promotes healthy plant growth is both complex and confusing.

 Sadly, many retailers and manufactures do not provide much help and sometimes market “grow lights” that are suboptimal for a beginning aquarist.